bashairfan0911/E-commerce-Prod/kubernetes/Kind-cluster/KIND-DEPLOYMENT.md

 ## Persistent Storage

-**Recommended Setup**: The deployment now uses persistent storage by default.
+**Recommended Setup**: The deployment uses persistent storage that survives namespace deletion.

 ### What is Persistent Storage?